hsinchen22/LePatrick-Image-Augmentation/README.md

 <img src="images/logo.png" align="right" width="360">

-LEEDLE LEEDLE LEEDLE LEE!
-We've cooked up something special with a friend named Patrick! 👑🔥
+Meet Mr. Dr. Professor Patrick — the ultimate game-changer in image augmentation! 🎩✨

-This project playfully pushes the boundaries of image augmentation to seriously amp up object detection and give highlight clipping a major upgrade, bringing you LeBron's epic moments like never before.
+This quirky project cranks up object detection and supercharges LeBron’s highlight clipping, turning ordinary moments into slam-dunk spectacles like never before.

 [Explore the repo and see how this surprising combo is making it happen! »]()